yeates/MMT/README.md

 - [x] Release training code
 - [x] Release testing code
-- [x] Release pre-trained models of CelebA-HQ
+- [x] Release pre-trained model of CelebA-HQ
 - [ ] Release pre-trained models of OST, Cityscapes
 - [ ] Release a web demo

 ## :book: Citations
 Please cite this project in your publications if it helps your research.
 The following is a BibTeX reference.
-The BibTeX entry requires the `url` LaTeX package.
 ```
-TBD
+TBA
 ```

 ## :bulb: Acknowledgments